-Even without factoring in its incendiary role in the first world war, the history of Sarajevo can seem impossibly sad.
+Even without factoring in its incendiary role in the First World War, the history of Sarajevo can seem impossibly sad.
 Despite that, it doesn’t feel like a sad place to visit because when you come here, you get the sense that the city is now looking to the future.
 And it does that with dignity, resilience, an indomitable spirit and hope.
-If you want to discover somewhere remarkable, then make your way to Sarajevo.
+If you want to discover someplace remarkable, then make your way to Sarajevo.

-- Complete the APPLICATION FORM from European Youth Portal
+- Complete the APPLICATION FORM from the European Youth Portal

 - PARTICIPATION FEE: NO PARTICIPATION FEE